pants64DS/Misc-SM64DS-Patches/Custom Instructions.md

 ## The two types of custom instructions

 Each custom instruction defined using this system must be either a *player instruction* or a *camera instruction*.
-(See [this](<Custom Instructions.md#why-only-player-and-camera-instructions>) for why that is.)
+(See [this](#why-only-player-and-camera-instructions) for why that is.)
 However, that doesn't mean that every new instruction has to deal with a player (i.e. a playable character) or the camera.
 Both player and camera instructions can ignore the player/camera they're given as a parameter and do anything the programmer wants, but I recommend using camera instructions for anything that doesn't involve a player to avoid spawning one by accident.

 In the vanilla game, each player instruction must always specify the character it affects.
 If that character doesn't already exist in the level, it's spawned in for the duration of the cutscene.
 This is a problem for cutscenes that just want to do something with the current player character, regardless of who that happens to be.
-To solve this issue, [extended_ks.cpp](source/extended_ks.cpp) includes a patch that allows player instructions to leave the character unspecified, in which case the instruction will affect the character currently being played as.
+To solve this issue, [extended_ks.cpp](source/extended_ks.cpp) includes a patch that allows player instructions to leave the character unspecified, which makes the instruction affect the character currently being played as.
 This even works with vanilla instructions, but [extended_ks.h](source/extended_ks.h) must be included to enable it.

 ## Interface functions

+### For camera instructions

 Here's an example of what an interface function in the `ExtendedScriptCompiler` class might look like:

 ```cpp
 consteval auto SetCamAngleZ(short zAngle)
 {